 The saga continues.
 In order to keep the Rt.
 29 Western Bypass proposal within their budget, VDOT accepted a “modified design” to the southern terminus last year that is significantly different than the one presented in VDOT’s Environmental Assessment.
 And it is now becoming clear that there are some major flaws in this cheap design — flaws related to traffic flow and safety, and that actually increase the travel time on the Bypass.
 This text is from an email alert we sent out on May 14th.

-When it comes to the Western Bypass, I feel like I've been jumping up and down for awhile, trying to get the decision makers to pay attention.
-But quite recently, a number of things have happened that give me hope, and it's time to get our U.S. Senators involved.
-Much of the national conversation right now is focused on the debate over federal spending.
-And while there are strong opinions on both sides, we should all agree on one thing: any money that is spent, should be spent wisely.
-This text is from a March 15th, 2013 email alert.
+When it comes to the Western Bypass, I feel like I’ve been jumping up and down for a while, trying to get the decision-makers to pay attention.
+But quite recently, a number of things have happened that give me hope, and it’s time to get our U.S. Senators involved.

 [12/17/12] This has not been a good few weeks for those pushing the Rt.
 29 Western Bypass.
 In late November, a letter from the Environmental Protection Agency was made public that calls into question the draft Environmental Assessment prepared by VDOT.
 And just last week, a letter from the Army Corps of Engineers came to light, which says: